Blog Sports

 DEVELOP Widget (Long-Term Analysis) – Same logic, but includes a minimum phase duration filter

-How to Use the Drill Index Widget
+How to Use the Phase Index Widget

 Step 1: Ensure Phase Types Are Defined